Victor Allen Bolden

-Victor Allen Bolden (born May 6, 1965) is a United States district judge of the United States District Court for the District of Connecticut and former Corporation Counsel for the City of New Haven, Connecticut.
+Victor Allen Bolden (born May 6, 1965) is a United States district judge of the United States District Court for the District of Connecticut and former corporation counsel for the City of New Haven, Connecticut.

 Biography

 Bolden received an Artium Baccalaureus degree in 1986 from Columbia University.
 He received a Juris Doctor in 1989 from Harvard Law School.
 He began his legal career as a Marvin Karpatkin Fellow, from 1989 to 1990, and then as a staff attorney at the American Civil Liberties Union Foundation, from 1990 to 1994.
-He served as Assistant Counsel at the NAACP Legal Defense and Educational Fund, from 1994 to 2000.
+He served as assistant counsel at the NAACP Legal Defense and Educational Fund, from 1994 to 2000.
 From 2000 to 2005, he worked at the law firm of Wiggin & Dana, where he handled a wide variety of commercial litigation matters.
-From 2005 to 2009, he returned to the NAACP Legal Defense and Education Fund as General Counsel.
-From 2009 to 2014, he served as Corporation Counsel for the City of New Haven, Connecticut.
+From 2005 to 2009, he returned to the NAACP Legal Defense and Educational Fund as general counsel.
+From 2009 to 2014, he served as corporation counsel for the City of New Haven, Connecticut.